-- 1. A 55-year-old diabetic was admitted to the coronary care unit with a myocardial infarction.
+1. A 55-year-old diabetic was admitted to the coronary care unit with a myocardial infarction.
 Soon after admission and for the next 24 hours, his nurses documented that one of his toes was cool, pale and painful.
 Two days later, the toe had to be amputated due to gangrene.
 Were the nurses negligent?
 If so, Why?
+(Nursing life,

-(Nursing life, September/October 1982, pp 36-37) - 2.
-A nurse is giving out a medication that s/he was not familiar with.
-S/he talked to two nursing colleagues and then gave the
+2. A nurse is giving out a medication that s/he was not familiar with.
+S/he talked to